Bookbells/ib222zz/README.md

 *Figure 3: Photograph of connected hardware.*

-### Electrical calculations
-*Nothing here yet, oh no!
-Any tips on what to add here would be aprreciated. :>*

 ## Platform
 I have chosen to use a TIG (Telegraf, InfluxDB and Grafana) stack with Grafana for visualisation.
 Initially, I created an Adafruit platform.
 I got everything working but rather quickly noticed that I couldn’t design the dashboard the way I wanted, that there was a limit to the amount of data and that data was only saved for a month (in the free version), since I want to monitor my aeroponics system over a more extended period of time and have more options when building the dashboard I switched to a TIG-stack with Grafana for visualisation.
 See pictures under “Presenting the data” for the difference in the dashboard.